ngraveio/Research/papers/nbcr-2023-003-sign.md

 `sign-response` UR type provides the exact same information as `xtz-signature`, except regarding the optional `payload` field available in `xtz-signature`.
 This field is however a redundant information since the signature can be identified using the `request-id` field.

 Additionally, `sign-response` has the advantage to provide an additional optional field to describe the origin with the device name for example.

-### Use case

-The watch-only wallet generates a QR code containing the `sign-request` UR type with the following information:

-1. (Recommended) Request ID, an universally unique identifier (UUID) of the transaction
-2. Tezos coin identity with the specific elliptic curve
-3. Derivation path of the key requested to sign the request along with the wallet master fingerprint
-4. Transaction to sign
-5. (Recommended) Origin to indicate the wallet name
-6. (Optional) Data type (if not specified, operation type is defined by default)

-The offline signer responds to the request with the signature containing the following fields:

-1. (Recommended) Request ID indicating the UUID of the transaction
-2. Signature
-3. (Recommended) Origin to indicate the name of the offline signer

 ### Example